 As I close out my Fellowship, I now reflect on an array of achievements.
 I have fought for a more diverse health workforce, worked to expand job opportunities for communities of color in my hometown, and labored to strengthen the Leadership Academy’s presence in Oakland by convening new partnerships.
 Although my journey has just begun, I’m happy to say my Fellowship proved instrumental in preparing me to be the bold racial equity leader that my community needs.
 Moving forward, I encourage racial equity stakeholders to continue to invest in our young leaders of color to ensure that they have the necessary advocacy tools to promote social change.
 My experience as a Fellow not only gave me the tools that I need to succeed as an advocate, but also a chance to fight for improvements in my own community.

-Denzel Tongue is Greenlining’s Bridges to Health Fellow.
+Denzel Tongue is Greenlining’s Health Equity Fellow.
 Follow him on Twitter.